nxn404-n/nxn404-n/README.md

 </h5>
 <br>
 <p align="center">
-  Hi, I'm Nafeur Rahman Adil, I'm a Full-stack Developer.
+  Hi, I'm Nafeur Rahman Adil, I'm a Full-stack Developer, and I'm looking for exciting job opportunities
   <br>
   <br>
   🔬 I'm currently studying for a bachelor's degree in English and in a web development bootcamp named Microverse.